nawab-ali/systemc/README.md

 SystemC Projects
+1. and: Implement AND gate
-1. xor: Implement XOR gate using NAND gates
+2. xor: Implement XOR gate using NAND gates